vswarte/alt-saves/README.md

 Or maybe you're a mod developer, and you want your overhaul mod to use a different extension so people don't accidentally load save files that are affected by other mods.

-## How does it work?
-It hooks whatever is responsible for reading from and writing to your save files intercepting the file extension that is used.

 ## Scenarios:

 ### I am a player and have a set of mods that I don't want to touch my vanilla save file.